Jaseci-Labs/jaseci/support/jac-lang.org/docs/learn/learn.md

     ```
 === "circle.py"
     ```python linenums="13"
-    --8<-- "examples/manual_code/circle.py:13:15"
+    --8<-- "examples/manual_code/circle.py:14:16"
     ```

-A nomenclature in Jac is to refer to functions and data spatial code blocks as types of abilities.
+A nomenclature introduced with  Jac is to refer to functions (and the soon described data spatial code blocks) as abilities.
 More on data spatial programming later, but for this example the functions in python and jac are very similar except the `def` keyword is replaced with `can.` Also type-hints are manditory in Jac for function signatures (parameters and returns).
 Any function that doesn't include it's return signature (i.e., `-> TYPE`) is implicitly assumed to be `-> None`.

 Also note that the docstring appears *before* the function call.
 This choice was made for readability (function signatures closer to the code is better for code readability when a large docstring is used).